Florida Affordable Care Act Guide

-When can I apply for Affordable Care Act Florida?
+When can I apply for the Affordable Care Act Florida?

-If you qualify for Florida Medicaid health insurance, then you can sign-up Medicaid anytime of the year.
+If you qualify for Florida Medicaid health insurance, then you can sign-up for Medicaid any time of the year.

-The FL Affordable Care Act Open Enrollment is only open for three months.
-There are many Important dates around the end of the year for Florida Affordable Care Act:
+The FL Affordable Care Act Open Enrollment is only open for 6 weeks around November and December.
+There are two important dates for the Florida Affordable Care Act:

-How do I apply for Affordable Care Act Florida (FL ACA)?
+How do I apply for the Affordable Care Act Florida (FL ACA)?

 Florida Affordable Care Act Health Insurance Marketplace is run by the Federal government.
 Click on HealthCare.gov to access Florida Affordable Care Act Marketplace.
 You can preview the different insurance plans and see participating doctors before selecting the final health insurance plan.

 How much is the Affordable Care Act Florida?

 The cost of Florida Affordable Care Act health insurance depends on the metal plan you choose and the number of people in the household.

 There are four different health insurance plans within the Florida Obamacare Marketplace.
 All of the plans cover the Essential Health Benefits.
 The metal plans represent the various levels of coverage you receive and what the plan pays on average.
 The plan levels DO NOT represent the quality of the health coverage/doctors you receive.

 - Bronze Plan: The plan pays 60% of the cost, you pay 40% of the cost